n8n-io/n8n-docs/docs/source-control-environments/using/push-pull.md

 ### Workflow and credential owner may change on pull

-When you pull from Git to an n8n instance, the workflow or credential owner may change.
+When you pull from Git to an n8n instance, n8n tries to assign workflows and credentials to a matching user or project.

 If the original owner is a user: